 Customer surveys are used and the process has been further enhanced through the engagement of an external professional facilitator.
 The first survey using this method has been completed and the results have been made available to key stakeholders in 2013/14.
+Issues raised by the key stakeholders are taken into account as part of the process of continuously improving the services.
+On a general level the survey indicated a high level of satisfaction with no respondents being dissatisfied.

-arc21 gained ISO 9001 Quality Management Systems accreditation in October 2011 which helps improve performance and facilitate continual improvement.

-defining and documenting the roles and responsibilities of the executive, non-executive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication

-Terms of Agreement, approved by all member councils in July 2003, define the roles and responsibilities of the Joint Committee and the operational functions carried out under the direction of the Chief Executive.
+arc21 gained ISO 9001 Quality Management Systems accreditation in October 2011 which helps improve performance and facilitate continual improvement defining and documenting the roles and responsibilities of the executive, non-executive, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication responsibilities of the Joint Committee and the operational functions carried out under the direction of the Chief Executive.
 The Terms of Agreement set out the five principles under which arc21 is governed and these are: